 Initializes internal Module state, shared by both nn.Module and ScriptModule.

 lengthscale_constraint (Optional[Interval]) –

-Computes the covariance between x1 and x2.
+Computes the covariance between \(\mathbf x_1\) and \(\mathbf x_2\).
 This method should be imlemented by all Kernel subclasses.

-last_dim_is_batch (tuple, optional) – If this is true, it treats the last dimension of the data as another batch dimension.
+last_dim_is_batch – If True, treat the last dimension of x1 and x2 as another batch dimension.
 (Useful for additive structure over the dimensions).
-Default: False
+(Default: False.)

 params (Any) –

-The exact size depends on the kernel’s evaluation mode:
+The kernel matrix or vector.
+The shape depends on the kernel’s evaluation mode:

 x1 (Tensor) –